 #17: Rose Gold Balayage Highlights on Short Dark Cocoa Hair

 Take a classic balayage to the next level by going for a rosy glow that brightens the natural color of your dark brunette hair.

 This choppy and tousled bob is the perfect canvas for this easy-going brown balayage hair color.

 #18: Dark Mocha Balayage Hair with Red Highlights

 Sizzle in this sexy crimson-streaked wavy long hairstyle, done with a balayage technique!
-It’s totally a win-win for its edginess and low upkeep requirement.
+It’s a win-win for its edginess and low upkeep requirement.

 #19: Midnight Blue Balayage Highlights on Black Hair

-These waves of azure streaks on naturally dark hair create a sophisticated balayage inspiration!
+These azure streaks on naturally dark hair create a sophisticated balayage inspiration!

-It’s most mesmerizing on fair to medium skin and can be rocked by any type of hair.
+It’s mesmerizing on fair to medium skin and can be rocked by any hair.